bluewl/sound-proof-android/README.md

 5. A result message will display on your home screen, either successful or failed.
 Regardless of what results you get, you can always try to log in to the website again right away and the authentication process will start immediately.
 ![auth_result](https://user-images.githubusercontent.com/32169490/164157722-10c7381b-65ab-41f3-8fbd-350e6d2c6d1f.png)

+## Important Links
+The idea of the Sound Proof is based off from [this paper](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/karapanos).

+The repository for the web/server side of the Sound Proof system can be found [here](https://github.com/wilsonhammell/sound-proof-web).